Pigankle/HEC-RAS-Project-Summarizer/README.md

 _RAS Project Summarizer originally created on 9/30/2019 by  Adam Price pigankle@gmail.com_

 PURPOSE: This script will analyze the project files for a RAS model, and the plans, geometries and flow files in the same folder.
 The output is an excel file with a table showing which geometry and flow are associated with each plan, as well as any orphaned (unused) plans, flows, or  geometries.
+There is a sample excel output file included.

 As of 9/30/2019, quasi-unsteady flows, sediment plans, and water quality plans are not supported